generik0/Smooth.IoC.Dapper.Repository.UnitOfWork/README.md

 and interfaces require a connection string.
 So If you have multiple database connections, you need 1 ISession and Session extended Interface and class per database.
 When the session is created by the factory it connects to the database, when it disposes it discontects and disposes.
 For Castle Windsor it also untracks the object.
 You can use the session for any IDbConnection or dapper (or extension) framework you like, as ISession extends IDbConnection ;-).
 The ISession also has a Dapper.FastCRUD extension so the SqlDialect is automatically set for the enitity depending on the connection.
 3. **IUnitOfWork** (and UnitOfWork): Extends IDbTransaction.
 You don't need to extend anything with this.
 When you have created a session in you code, you can create a uow from the session.
 Then the session is created by the factory it begins a transaction (isolation i a parameter), when it disposes it commits (roleback on exception) and disposes.
-For Castle Windsor it also untracks the object.
-You can use the transaction for any IDbTransaction work you like as
+For Castle Windsor it also untracks the object. ;-).
-IUnitOfWork extends IDbTransaction ;-).
 The IUnitOfWork also has a Dapper.FastCRUD extension so the SqlDialect is automatically set for the enitity depending on the connection.
 4. **IRepository&lt;TSession, TEntity, TPk&gt;** (Repository&lt;TSession, TEntity, TPk&gt; abstraction):	Is a default repository that you extend with your own repository for each of the entities you want a repository for.
 There as some builtin methods e.g. GetAll, Get, and SaveOrUpdate.
 You can add the methods you need for your entity using any IDbConnection framework.